Nephrogenic Systemic Fibrosis Lawyers are No Longer Reviewing New Cases.

 The development of NSF has been directly tied to the use of gadolinium contrast injections which are given during an MRI and MRA to assist the physicians in differentiating blood vessels from nearby tissue.

-The product liability lawyers at Saiontz & Kirk, P.A. are pursuing a Nephrogenic Systemic Fibrosis settlement from the manufacturers of gadolinium contrasts for failing to properly research their product or warn of these risks.
+The product liability lawyers at Saiontz & Kirk, P.A. previously pursued a Nephrogenic Systemic Fibrosis settlement from the manufacturers of gadolinium contrasts for failing to properly research their product or warn of these risks.
 New cases are no longer being pursued.
 This page is provided for informational purposes to outline a prior case investigated by our law firm.